A brief history of Nintendo playing cards: part one

 Harifuda (張札) and Hikifuda (引札) were also often used for gambling, Harifuda sets contain a total of 42 cards and Hikifuda, 48.

-Hanafuda (花札) translates as ‘flower cards’ and is probably most strongly connected with Nintendo.
-It originates from the early 19th century, and each deck has 48 cards with flower designs.
+Each hanafuda deck has 48 cards with flower designs.
 Instead of being divided by 4 suits with 12 cards each, a hanafuda deck is divided by 12 suits (months) with 4 cards each.

 Most traditional Japanese hanafuda sets are available with either black, kuro (黒), or brick-red, aka (赤), backs and borders.
 There is no other difference and the choice is down to player preference.
 Hanafuda were usually sold in double boxes, containing both a black deck and a red deck, but this is now uncommon.